tannewt/wa-law.org/bill/2021-22/sb/5044/S.PL/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Passed%20Legislature/5044-S.PL.xml)
 ## Section 1
-(1) The legislature finds that state resources have been invested to: (a) Identify model standards for cultural competency; (b) incorporate these cultural competency standards into both the standards for effective teaching and the standards of practice for paraeducators; (c) develop cultural competency training programs for school district staff from paraeducators to administrators; and (d) develop a plan for the creation and delivery of cultural competency training for school board directors and superintendents.
+1. The legislature finds that state resources have been invested to: (a) Identify model standards for cultural competency; (b) incorporate these cultural competency standards into both the standards for effective teaching and the standards of practice for paraeducators; (c) develop cultural competency training programs for school district staff from paraeducators to administrators; and (d) develop a plan for the creation and delivery of cultural competency training for school board directors and superintendents.

-(2) The legislature plans to continue the important work of dismantling institutional racism in public schools and recognizes the importance of increasing equity, diversity, inclusion, antiracism, and cultural competency training throughout the entire public school system by providing training programs for classified staff, certificated instructional staff, certificated administrative staff, superintendents, and school directors that will be provided in an ongoing manner.
+2. The legislature plans to continue the important work of dismantling institutional racism in public schools and recognizes the importance of increasing equity, diversity, inclusion, antiracism, and cultural competency training throughout the entire public school system by providing training programs for classified staff, certificated instructional staff, certificated administrative staff, superintendents, and school directors that will be provided in an ongoing manner.

+## Section 2
+> This section adds a new section to an existing chapter [28A.415](/rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md) for context.

+The definitions in this section apply throughout sections 3 and 5 through 7 of this act and RCW 28A.410.260 and 28A.415.445 unless the context clearly requires otherwise.

+1. "Cultural competency" includes knowledge of student cultural histories and contexts, as well as family norms and values in different cultures; knowledge and skills in accessing community resources and community and parent outreach; and skills in adapting instruction to students' experiences and identifying cultural contexts for individual students.

+2. "Diversity" describes the presence of similarities and differences within a given setting, collective, or group based on multiple factors including race and ethnicity, gender identity, sexual orientation, disability status, age, educational status, religion, geography, primary language, culture, and other characteristics and experiences.

+3. "Equity" includes developing, strengthening, and supporting procedural and outcome fairness in systems, procedures, and resource distribution mechanisms to create equitable opportunities for all individuals.
+The term also includes eliminating barriers that prevent the full participation of individuals and groups.

+4. "Inclusion" describes intentional efforts and consistent sets of actions to create and sustain a sense of respect, belonging, safety, and attention to individual needs and backgrounds that ensure the full access to engagement and participation in available activities and opportunities.

+## Section 3
+> This section adds a new section to an existing chapter [28A.345](/rcw/28A_common_school_provisions/28A.345_washington_state_school_directors_association.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.345_washington_state_school_directors_association.md) for context.

+1. The Washington state school directors' association shall:

+    a.
+Develop cultural competency, diversity, equity, and inclusion standards for school director governance;

+    b.
+Collaborate with the Washington professional educator standards board to compare and align the standards for school director governance developed under (a) of this subsection with the standards of practice developed under RCW 28A.410.260.
+The review must include the educational opportunity gap oversight and accountability committee and may include the office of equity established under RCW 43.06D.020; and

+    c.
+Maintain the final cultural competency, diversity, equity, and inclusion standards for school director governance on its website at no cost to school districts.

+2. By November 1, 2030, and every 10 years thereafter, the Washington state school directors' association shall review the definitions in section 2 of this act and the cultural competency, diversity, equity, and inclusion standards for school director governance developed under subsection (1) of this section and report, in compliance with RCW 43.01.036, to the appropriate committees of the legislature with any recommendations for revising the definitions in section 2 of this act.

+3. For purposes of this section, "cultural competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act.

 ## Section 4
 > This section modifies existing section [28A.410.260](/rcw/28A_common_school_provisions/28A.410_certification.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.410_certification.md) for context.